posativ/weave-minimal/README.md

 3. **Connect other clients** is as easy as with the mozilla servers (the client actually uses mozilla's servers for this): click *I already have an account* and write the three codes into an already linked browser using *Pair Device*.
    Optionally you can use the manual prodecure but the you have to enter your sync key by hand.

 4. If you have connected your clients, you can close the registration by setting `ENABLE_REGISTER` to `False` in `controllers/user.py` at the very top.

-Q: Is this implementation standard compliant?
+**Q:** Is this implementation standard compliant?
-A: Almost.
+**A:** Almost.
 It works perfectly for me.

-Q: Can I use a custom certificate for HTTPS?
+**Q:** Can I use a custom certificate for HTTPS?
-A: Yes, but import the CA or visit the url before you enable syncing.
+**A:** Yes, but import the CA or visit the url before you enable syncing.
   Firefox will show you a misleading error "invalid url" if you did not accept this cert before!

-Q: It does not sync!?1
+**Q:** It does not sync!?1
-A: Did u try turning it off and on again?
+**A:** Did u try turning it off and on again?
 Your browser, not the server!

 ### Using a Custom Username

 Mozilla assumes, you're using their services, therefore you can not enter a non-valid email-address and Firefox will prevent you from doing this.
 But there's an alternate way:

 Instead of entering all your details into the first screen of "Firefox Sync Setup" you click on "I already have a Firefox Sync Account".
 Before you can go to the next step, you have to set up a user account in weave.

     $> ./weave.py --register bob:secret
     [info] database for `bob` created at `.data/bob.e5e9fa1ba31ecd1a`

 Now you can continue your Firefox Sync Setup and click "I don't have the device with me" and enter your username, password, "use custom server" -> url and secret passphrase.
 That's all.

-### Limitations

-Write down or save your Firefox Sync key!
-Neither `weave-minimal` nor Mozilla will save this and it is (instead of your regular password) your password to decrypt all data send to the servers.

 Webserver Configuration